kitextech/kitextech.github.io/index.md

     <div id="mc_embed_signup_scroll">
 	<h2><a name="signup" class="anchor"></a>Get a Wind Catcher for free!</h2>
     <p>We want to make clean power accessible to everyone - also places and at times when the sun doesn't shine!
 Getting the turbines production-ready and achieving economies of scale is the next big step.
 If you want to support our cause or make your own cheap green energy, buy a turbine through our up-coming crowdfunding campaign.</p>
     <p>First backer on our crowdfunding compaing will get thier Wind Catcher for free!
 The next 9 backers will get the super early bird price of just $895!
-55% off standard retail price.</p>
+Save 55% off standard retail price.</p>
 <div class="mc-field-group">
 	<label for="mce-EMAIL">Email Address
 </label>